laughinghan/mechanical/README.md

         [ 1, , 2 ]
         [ 1, 2,, ]

+- Mechanical records are much more restricted than JS objects.
+Field names must be valid identifiers, not arbitrary strings or numerals, and cannot be quoted.
+  They also cannot be [computed], cannot be [method definitions], and there are no [getters or setters].
+Trailing commas are allowed though!

+        // valid
+        { valid_identifier: 1 }

+        // invalid
+        {
+          invalid__ident: 1,
+          _invalid: 2,
+          $invalid: 3,
+          "not an identifier at all": 4,
+          5: 6,
+          [compute(7, 8)]: 9,
+          method() {
+            Return 10
+          },
+        }

 - No bitwise operators
     + We have none of `~`, `&`, `|`, `<<`, `>>`, `>>>` built-in, but I hope to
       introduce a built-in macro